SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 permalink: "/invoking-C-code-from-golang/"
 feature-img: "assets/img/pexels/invoking-C-code-from-golang.png"
 thumbnail: "assets/img/pexels/invoking-C-code-from-golang.png"
-caption: "Photo by Gradienta on Unsplash"
+caption: "Background by Gradienta on Unsplash"
 excerpt: Let's explore Golang's C package to invoke C code from Golang by building a linked list in C which would offer put, get, getAllValues, length and close features.
 ---